-The CRPC is responsible for overseeing the establishment, maintenance and appropriateness of the Group's global credit rating criteria and methodology (known as Best's Credit Rating Methodology or BCRM), as well as policies and procedures pertaining to the production of Credit Ratings and other related opinions.
-CRPC serves as the Group's independent internal review function globally for the review and update of BCRM, including any new criteria/model development, as well as policy and procedure maintenance, and development as required by law or implemented for internal business purposes.
-CRPC is independent of the business lines that are responsible for the determination of credit ratings and the sales/marketing activities.
-However, members of the CRPC possess appropriate expertise in the credit rating process and/or related disciplines so as to provide sufficient knowledge to execute the duties of the committee.
+The CRPC is responsible for overseeing the establishment, maintenance, appropriateness and documentation of CRPC Policy, CRPC Operational Procedures of the AM Best Group's global credit rating criteria and methodology (known as "Methodology" or "BRM"), as well as criteria procedures pertaining to the production of Credit Ratings or other assessments or evaluations.
+CRPC serves as the Group's independent internal review function globally for the review and update of BRM, including any new criteria/model development, as well as policy and procedure maintenance and development, as required by law or implemented for internal business purposes.
+CRPC is independent of the business lines that are responsible for the determination of credit ratings, the sales and marketing activities.
+However, members of the CRPC possess appropriate expertise in the credit rating process and/or related disciplines as to provide sufficient knowledge to execute the duties of the committee.